 Example 2: The following query searches for records that contain either Irish or Celtic and do not contain Gaelic:

 If no parentheses are specified in the above query, Primo will apply the precedence rules and instead group the words Celtic and Gaelic as follows:

 The search scope defines where the system should perform the search.
 A default search scope is predefined based on your login, usually corresponding to your major field of study or some other criteria set up by the institution.
 However, you can change the scope of your search by selecting a search scope from the drop-down list as shown in the following example.

 The Selected Databases scope allows you to search remote databases that you have selected using the Find Databases feature.
 For information on selecting remote databases, see Selecting Databases.

-Primo Central is a centralized search index that encompasses tens of millions of records of global or regional significance that are harvested from primary and secondary publishers and aggregators.
-To search from these resources, select the Primo Central search scope or a search scope that includes it.
+Central Discovery Index (CDI) is a centralized search index that encompasses tens of millions of records of global or regional significance that are harvested from primary and secondary publishers and aggregators.
+To search from these resources, select the CDI search scope or a search scope that includes it.

-If you want to receive results for Primo Central items that do not contain full text, select the Expand beyond library collections check box.
+If you want to receive results for CDI items that do not contain full text, select the Expand beyond library collections check box.